 One of the primary HPI objectives within RSS is to assist the local farmers with the tilling of extra crop land and the planting of extra crops.
 Plant and seed stock is difficult and costly for the farmers to access.
 HPI can provide the solution to that challenge as well.
 The Experimental Farm will largely focus upon the introduction and development of improved cropping methods through experimentation and introduction of additional food types.

 Plants exhibiting the strongest characteristics will be cultivated for purposes of providing the farmers with the needed seed stock — firstly to the farmers of the Obbo region and then to other interested groups.
 SOLUTION FOUND !!

 As mentioned previously on this website, HPI will also grow and market crops to the retail market to offset operational costs; thereby reducing our dependency on foreign fund-raising requirements.
 HPI shall dedicate 200 acres of cash producing fruit and vegetables crop for purposes of reducing the financial burden upon the western charities.

-The primary focus of the Technical Vocational Centre will be to teach technical skills — agricultural for the most part but diverse in nature to include a wide assortment of learning opportunities.
-Initially, most of the programs being offered will be taylored to the immediate needs and life experiences of the local people.
-Planned activities include construction methods, mechanics and sewing.
-The first group of instructors will be volunteers from western Canada working alongside a small group of South Sudanese born who wish to return to their village to assist in the training of their village people.
+The primary focus of the Agricultural Apprentice Centre will be to teach technical skills — agricultural for the most part but diverse in nature to include a wide assortment of learning opportunities.
+Initially, most of the programs being offered will be tailored to the immediate needs and life experiences of the local people.